-5. (1) A member of the Council shall hold office for a term of two years and is eligible for re-appointment for another term only.
+5. (1) A member of the Council shall hold office for a period of not more than two years and is eligible for re-appointment for another term only.

-(2) Subsection (1) does not apply to the Chief Executive Officer of the Institute.
+(2) Subsection (1) does not apply to the President of the Institute, the Vice-Presidents of the Institute and the Chief Executive Officer of the Institute.